 Heartbroken?
 Who Cares?
 We do.

 Restored Lives helps people recover fully from relationship breakdown.
 By supporting people through separation or divorce, when a relationship is beyond repair, we help reduce the negative effects on individuals, children and communities.

 We are a charity dedicated to creating resources to support anyone going through the breakup of a significant relationship.
-These resources include a ready-made eight-session course for adults, a five-session workshop for teenagers and young adults whose parents have separated, online sessions and abuse support groups, a book, workbooks and how-to guides.
+These resources include an eight-session course for adults, a five-session workshop for teenagers and young adults whose parents have separated, online sessions and abuse support groups, a book, workbooks and how-to guides.